6 DIY Methods To Unclog A Toilet

 Who would have thought that an all-natural solution sixth-grade science project would also be able to unclog a toilet drain in a pinch?
 Instead of creating a volcano, this vinegar and baking soda mixture will work together to loosen up the clog in almost no time.
 We suggest wearing rubber gloves for this.

-As this method creates a pretty chemical reaction, using it in a toilet bowl that is not too full is recommended.
-If it is close to overflowing, try to remove some of the clogs manually (gross, we know), or you may have some overflow.
+As this method creates a pretty chemical reaction, it is recommended that you use it in a toilet bowl that is not too full.
+If it is close to overflowing, try to remove some clogs manually (gross, we know), or you may have some overflow.

-Drano is a popular choice to use when it comes to breaking toilet clogs.
+Drano is a popular choice for breaking toilet clogs.
 This potent soap mixture clears hair and any other material that could block the drains.
-However, having access to some Drano is not always possible, so we will make our version of it.
+However, accessing some Drano is not always possible so that we will make our own version.

 First, mix two cups of baking soda, eight to ten tablespoons of dish detergent (one tablespoon at a time), and 1/4th of a cup of Epsom salt.
 Once all the ingredients are thoroughly mixed, pour them into a moulding tray to harden overnight.